 Before Your Request an Increase

 Meeting the Eligibility for a Credit Line Increase

 It’s possible to receive a credit increase if you simply call your issuer out of the blue, but it pays (no pun intended) to be prepared before you pick up the phone.
 Review the following factors ahead of making your request:

 - Your account’s standing: It should go without saying that the credit account you want an increase for should be as spotless as possible, with on-time payments and balances kept low, if not at zero.
 You’re trying to show that you’re responsible enough borrowing money that having access to a higher amount won’t pose a risk for the issuer.

-- Your income: Your income should complement the level of spending available to you.
+- Income: Your income should complement the level of spending available to you.
 Requesting a credit increase if you’ve recently lost your job or downgraded your current post tells the issuer that you want more spending power with no realistic means of paying back what you owe.

 - Your credit history: Expect to have a harder time being approved for an extension if your credit report is stained with negative information.
-Open accounts with high balances or those that have gone into collections give a bleak impression of you to issuers, and they won’t want to risk their money with someone who likely won’t pay it back.
-On a related note, your credit score should also be favorable.
-While not as in-depth an indicator of your financial standing, this three-digit number is still a critical piece of information that creditors and lenders everywhere will take into consideration.
+Open accounts with high balances or those that have gone into collections are all items that affect your credit score and give a bleak impression of you to credit card issuers, and they won’t want to risk their money with someone who likely won’t pay it back.

-- Your credit utilization: How much of your current credit are you already using?
+- Credit utilization: How much of your current credit are you already using?
 If you often knock at your limit’s door, but you pay off your balance on time and in full, then it’s certainly reasonable to ask for an increase.
-If you’re still chipping away at a purchase you made several months ago, though, it might be best to reevaluate your spending before making the call.
+If you’re still chipping away at a purchase you made several months ago and only paying the minimum monthly payments though, it might be best to reevaluate your spending before making the call.

 Do You Want or Need to Increase Your Credit Limit